In first sentencing in 2020 Delhi violence, Dinesh Yadav gets five years’ jail term

 Clashes had broken out between supporters of the Citizenship Amendment Act and those opposing it between February 23 and February 26, 2020, in North East Delhi.
 At least 53 people, mostly Muslims, were killed in the violence.
 Several cases related to the violence are being heard in Delhi courts.

-Yadav was among a mob of about 200 people who had trespassed into the house of a woman, vandalised it, committed robbery and then set it blaze on February 25, 2020, according to a complaint filed by the 73-year-old victim.
+Yadav was among a mob of about 200 people who had trespassed into the house of a woman, vandalised it, committed robbery and then set it ablaze on February 25, 2020, according to a complaint filed by the 73-year-old victim.

 During hearing of the case, the prosecution had contended that Yadav was an “active member of the riotous mob” and that he was identified by the complainant in her supplementary statement.
 The police also presented two police witnesses and a public witness in the case.